orthopteroid/psychic-sniffle/README.md

 # psychic-sniffle

 A minimalistic but many featured genetic algorithm (maximizer) designed specifically to make use of phenotype-bytes' expected-values.
-The idea was to track and manipulate these distributions in order to control saturation and test distribution-related termination conditions.
+The idea was to track and manipulate these distributions in order to control saturation and test distribution-related termination conditions (like signal/noise ratio).

  This GA seems to give OK performance.
 It is small and should be easy to follow and hack on.
 It's got:
 * <300 lines of open-mp friendly code,